muratk3n/thirdwave/en/README.md

 markets.
 Through NAFTA for example they had freer access to Mexico and coupled with other "invasions" the Mexican diet worsened, became more artificial and sweeter, the effects were immediate, they became less healthier, fatter.
-Two NGO lawyers fought to add a tax on sugared food and drinks, they won; afterwards obesity decreased substantially.
+Two NGO lawyers recently fought to add a tax on sugared food and drinks, they won; afterwards obesity decreased substantially.

 ---